How to Visit Sydney’s National Parks by Public Transport

 Ku Ring Gai Chase National Park

-Ku Ring Gai is the second oldest NP in Australia (1894) and is the perfect choice if you want to get away from it all feeling without going too far from the city.
-While it is only 25km from the CBD, getting to this park without a car is not easy but it is possible!
+Ku Ring Gai is the second oldest NP in Australia (established 1894).
+It’s the right choice if you want to escape the city without going too far.
+Though only 25km from the CBD, reaching it without a car takes some planning, but it’s possible.

 - Red Hands Cave: On the Red Hands Cave walking track, this small rock shelter features hand stencil rock art made by the park’s traditional owners, the Guringai people.
 It’s an easy 1km return walk to the cave.